PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 #### Convoy

 One team needs to get a convoy from A to B, the other team has to attack them.
 The interesting part is that the attacker team can chose a few different spawn points to attack from somewhere else and the convoy team, while starting as always, can decide to take a different route; this leads to surprises and different tactics.
 The game is over when
-* the convoy reaches a mine (trigger zone) or
+* the convoy reaches the destination (trigger zone) or
-* the attackers have acquired the delivery.
+* the attackers have acquired the delivery before that

 The delivery can be a cart drawn by an orc slave, a message by someone who is escorted or a backpack.
 There can be npcs involved who move the cart and the convoy guards can give instructions, but there could also be players taking the delivery upon them and wearing the backpack etc. This way they can also try to run away from attackers; which most likely will happen at a point, to evade the attackers and reach the mine, so its also a kind of escape-game.

-Possible Scenarios are:
+Exemplatory Scenarios (in the Colony) are:
 * OC to EP
 * OC to OM
 * FC to NC